SWIFTSIM/SOAP/parameter_files/README.md

 Contains information about how to run SOAP

-- **recalculate_xrays**: Boolen value.
-The xrays values in FLAMINGO were incorrect, and so SOAP is able to recompute the values if required.
-- **xray_table_path**: The path to the xray tables to use when recomputing xrays.
 - **min_read_radius_cmpc**: SOAP makes an initial guess of the radius around each halo to read in.
 - **calculate_missing_properties**: Boolen value.
 If set to true then SOAP will calculate any properties which are not listed in the parameter file.
 If set to false then SOAP will ignore these properties
 - **reduced_snapshots**: Optional.
 We create reduced snapshots where we keep the particles within the virial radius of certain objects.
 The values here determine which halos to keep.